Ukraine says mining town holding out against Russian assault | Law-Order

 - Ukraine

-The fate of a devastated salt-mining town in eastern Ukraine hung in the balance Wednesday as Ukrainian forces held out against a furious Russian onslaught in what has become a bloody focal point of the almost 11-month war.
+The fate of a devastated salt-mining town in eastern Ukraine hung in the balance on Wednesday as Ukraine said its forces were holding out against a furious Russian onslaught in what has become one of the fiercest and most costly battles in the almost 11-month war.

+Though unlikely to provide a turning point in the war, Soledar's fall to Russian forces after months of Ukrainian defense would be a prize for the Kremlin, which has been starved of good news from the battlefield amid Ukraine's counteroffensive in recent months.

-The spokesman for Ukraine's Eastern Group of Forces, Serhiy Cherevaty, said Wednesday that Russian claims it had conquered Soledar were "untrue," Ukrainian news outlet Suspilne reported.
+The spokesman for Ukraine's Eastern Group of Forces, Serhiy Cherevaty, said on Wednesday that Russian claims it had conquered Soledar were "untrue", Ukrainian news outlet Suspilne reported.

 Cherevaty offered no further details, saying only that Ukraine's General Staff would provide more information later.